beberlei/compilefile-ext/README.md

 executing its code.
 In that regard it uses the internals for require/include and then throws away executable code.

+The primary use case is making the PHP  internal Reflection API available to static analysis tools without the risk of accidently executing code that causes side-effects.

 ```php
 <?php